-The designer shall use the standard drawings established in Part F: Standard Drawings to prepare all drawings for the specific job in which the water service connection shall be located as detailed as possible.
+The designer shall use the standard drawings established in Drawings in Standards Part F to prepare all drawings for the specific job in which the water service connection shall be located as detailed as possible.
+Services shall not cross property lines and no easements are permitted for services through multiple properties.
+Service connections shall come from the watermain fronting the property unless approved by Chatham-Kent P.U.C.